 Using government-issued coupon booklets, the government rationed essential products to American residents. fuel was the most necessary commodity.

-Unfortunately, there are several counterfeit 1943 copper pennies in circulation.
-Some were meant as novelty items and are just copper-dipped or copper-plated steel pennies.
-Others are forgeries in which the 8 of a real 1948 copper penny has been chopped in half, making it seem to be a 3.
+Numerous counterfeit 1943 copper coins are now in circulation.
+Some are copper-dipped or copper-plated steel pennies that were meant as novelty products.
+Others are forgeries in which the 8 has been chopped in half on a genuine 1948 copper penny to make it appear like a 3.

 The “Silver Penny” Is Not Rare